S3 method for class 'aphylo_estimates'

 passed to predict.aphylo_estimates()

 Logical scalar.
-When loo = TRUE
+When loo = TRUE, predictions are preformed

 similar to what a leave-one-out cross-validation scheme would be done